-As mention above, OpenFusion can be installed using an interactive graphical user interface (GUI Mode) or using commands entered on the command line (Command Line Mode).
+You can install OpenFusion JacORB using an interactive graphical user interface (GUI Mode) or using commands entered on the command line (Command Line Mode).
 Using GUI Mode is generally the more popular method, however the Command Line Mode is useful when automating the installation with a script.

-4.2.3.1 Installing Using GUI Mode
+Installing JacORB Using GUI Mode

-- Step 1: Follow the instructions on the PrismTech Web site to select the appropriate Setup. class file for installing the OpenFusion CORBA Services. - Step 2: Run java Setup (without any options) from the command line, as follows: - change to the directory containing Setup.class - for using JDK versions prior to JDK version 1.6, use:
+- 1 Follow the instructions on the Micro Focus Web site to select the appropriate Setup_JacORB. jar file for installing OpenFusion JacORB. - 2 Run the Setup_JacORB. jar file (without any options) from the command line, as follows: